International and Global Studies

 IGS 325.
 ECCE: Latina/o/x USA.
 4 Hours.

-Introduction to the study of Mexican, Puerto Rican, Cuban, Dominican, and Central/South American communities in the U.S. Main themes are immigration, identity, gender and racial constructions, labor, education, and activism.
-Other topics include demographic trends, political participation, and relations with origin communities in Latin America and the Caribbean.
-Course Information: This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of U.S. Communities.
-420258.
+Study of U.S. Mexican, Puerto Rican, Cuban, Dominican, Central/South American communities.
+Main themes: immigration, identity, gender and racial constructions, labor, education, activism.
+Topics: demographic trends, political participation, relations with origin communities in Latin America and the Caribbean.
+Course Information: Same as SOA 325.
+This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of U.S. Communities.

 IGS 331.
 ECCE: Cultural Geography.
 3 Hours.